Pacification of Ukrainians in Eastern Galicia: Effects of the action

-One of the unintended consequences of the action, from the point of view of Polish authorities, was that previously allegedly "moderately oriented" Ukrainians became radicalized, and even those who had previously felt loyalty to the Polish state began supporting separation.
+The operation resulted in a reduction of Ukrainian terrorist actions carried out by the OUN for a short while, but also, just as the OUN had planned, in an antagonism between the Ukrainians and the Poles.
+On the other hand, however, some Ukrainian activists criticized the methods used by the OUN (e.g., Petliurites, some members of the UNDO).

+The OUN also gained increased funding from the Weimar Republic and the Nazi Germany.
+Tensions in Polish–Ukrainian relations were escalated by Ukrainian nationalist periodicals.

+The Ukrainian nationalist newspaper “Rozbudova Natsii” appealed to the Ukrainian nation in the following words:

+“A new war is coming, and we must prepare for it.
+When that day arrives, we will be merciless; we will see the rising of Zalizniaks and Gontas, and no one will find mercy, and the poet will be able to sing ‘a father murdered his own son.’
+We will not investigate who is without guilt—like the Bolsheviks, we will first shoot, and only afterwards try and carry out investigations."

 The OUN continued its terroristic activities and engaged in numerous assassinations.
-Some of those murdered by the OUN after the Pacification included Tadeusz Hołówko, a Polish promoter of Ukrainian/Polish compromise, Emilian Czechowski, Lwów's Polish police commissioner, Alexei Mailov, a Soviet consular official killed in retaliation for the Holodomor, and most notably Bronisław Pieracki, the Polish interior minister.
+Some of those murdered by the OUN after the Pacification included Tadeusz Hołówko, a Polish politician who promoted support for the Ukrainian minority’s culture and education, advocating legal protections and policies to preserve their identity and foster peaceful coexistence, Emilian Czechowski, Lwów's Polish police commissioner, Alexei Mailov, a Soviet consular official killed in retaliation for the Holodomor, and most notably Bronisław Pieracki, the Polish interior minister.
 The OUN also killed moderate Ukrainian figures such as the respected teacher (and former officer of the Ukrainian Galician Army of the West Ukrainian People's Republic) Ivan Babij.

 According to Ukrainian-Canadian historian, Orest Subtelny, "collective punishment" meted out on thousands of "mostly innocent peasants" resulted in the exacerbation of animosity between the Polish state and the Ukrainian minority.